ServiceNow/azimuth/docs/docs/reference/custom-objects/index.md

 ## What is a Custom Object?

-A `CustomObject` is simply a path to a function and its arguments.
+A Custom Object is simply a path to a function and its arguments.
 When users supply their functions and classes, they should be added to `azimuth_shr`, as it is already mounted at startup on the Docker image.